Last Revised: February 18, 2014

 The communications committee shall also be responsible for maintaining the SGA webpage and for hiring a webmaster to keep the SGA webpage as up to date as possible.
 The committee as a whole would be responsible for finding and hiring a qualified individual.

-Section 7: All internal standing committees are expected to meet as necessary to fulfill duties as listed above.
+Section 8: All SGA internal standing committees are expected to meet as necessary to fulfill duties as listed above.

 Article VIII - Finances